-Even so, in Dubai you will be able to find various dining options in tourist areas at low prices.
-On the other hand, in Abu Dhabi there are many workers whose salary is at the minimum wage, so you can find inexpensive restaurants aimed at the inhabitants of the city.
+Even so, in Dubai you will be able to find several dining options in tourist areas at low prices.
+On the other hand, in Abu Dhabi there are many workers whose salary is at the minimum wage so you can find inexpensive restaurants aimed at the inhabitants of the city.

 When is the best time to go to Dubai and Abu Dhabi?

-However, if your vacation coincides with a specific time or days of the year, it is interesting to know what is the best date to visit both places in case this question helps you in your choice.
+Now, if your vacation coincides with a specific time or days of the year, it is interesting to know what is the best time to visit both places in case this question helps you in your choice.

 On the one hand, Dubai is a destination that is characterized by its extreme temperatures and a scorching sun so if you can match your trip with the winter season do not hesitate.
 It is the best time to travel comfortably.
 Even so, you must keep in mind that these months are the high tourist season so the city and its attractions are more crowded and you will not be able to enjoy the visit so comfortably.
 Do not hesitate to visit the post Best time to travel to Dubai if you want more information.

 Likewise, Abu Dhabi is a city that is characterized by its desert climate and its intense heat in the summer season so winter is also the best time to visit.
 However, autumn and spring are also good options to visit this city.